luminovang/documentation/commands/novakit.md

 ## Introduction

 The Luminova framework includes **NovaKit**, a Command Line Utility Tool designed to simplify application development.
-This tool allows for the extension and implementation of custom command-line logic tailored to your application's needs through the [Base Command Class](/base/command.md) and `Base Console` classes.
-By extending `Base Command`, you can create command-line tools that operate similarly to HTTP `Controller` methods, supporting command routing using [Route Attributes](/routing/route-attribute.md).
+This tool allows for the extension and implementation of custom command-line logic based on your application's needs, through the [Base Command Controller Class](/base/command.md) and `Luminova\Base\BaseConsole` class.
+By extending `Luminova\Base\BaseCommand`, you can create command-line tools that operate similarly to HTTP controllers and request methods, supporting command routing using [PHP Route Attributes](/routing/route-attribute.md) as well as [Method Based Routing](/routing/url-routing.md).

 ### What Is NovaKit?

-NovaKit is a powerful tool provided by the Luminova framework to simplify command-line operations.
-It facilitates the development of console-level tools that can be executed directly as `novakit` commands.
-NovaKit offers various functionalities, including:
+NovaKit handle the command execution and output formatting offering various functionalities, including:

 - Generating boilerplate code.
 - Creating scaffolds and templates.